gamemann/Packet-Flooder/README.md

 ## Why Did I Make This?
 I've been learning how to mitigate (D)DoS attacks against my Anycast network and wanted to do pen-testing using different characteristics in each packet.
 I figured I'd make a pen-testing tool I can use to test out my (D)DoS mitigation methods on firewalls I make in the future and present (including my [XDP Firewall](https://github.com/gamemann/XDP-Firewall)).

-## Newer Packet Sequence Program
-I recommend checking out my newer Packet Sequence program [here](https://github.com/gamemann/Packet-Sequence).
-This newer tool takes my Packet Flooding/Generator tool to the next level by making it so you can define sequences with more features such as sourcing out as specific IP/CIDR ranges.
-It is still under development, but I'm making great progress and hope to implement functionality that'll allow it to operate as a network monitoring tool.

 ## Compiling
 I use GCC to compile this program.
 You must add `-lpthread` at the end of the command when compiling via GCC.